Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 Like travel agencies, businesses operating as online or bricks-and-mortar pharmacies are also considered high risk.
 The companies below will help you get set up with a merchant account for your pharmacy.

 ccNetPay offers a variety of high risk merchant account solutions for your pharmacy.
 Are you a fully-licensed bricks-and-mortar business based in the EU?
 Or seeking an offshore solution for ecommerce pharmaceutical trading only?
-However you want to run your business, ccNetPay’s quick, no-nonsense approach will get you accepting card payments within a couple of weeks.”
+Whatever line of work you're in, ccNetPay’s quick, no-nonsense approach will help. ccNetPay's rates are transparent, and setup is quick – you could be accepting card payments within a couple of weeks.

 - Transparent pricing